-What does Personalized Search mean?
+What does Personalized Search mean in SEO?

 Most major search engines employ personalized search.
-This is where they take into account factors such as your geographical location and what pages you have visited before in order to provide you with what they believe are 'better' search results for you.
+This is where they take into account factors such as your geographical location and what pages or websites you have visited before in order to provide you with what they believe are 'better' search results for you.

 The myth of being #1

 The introduction of personalized search was rolled out globally by Google in 2009 and other major search engines followed.
 From that day anyone promising that they could rank you #1 on Google was talking nonsense unless they are:

 - Offering to rank you for a keyword with virtually no competition - this page ranks #1 for "Iglefiknuckle" - go on, try it!

 - Offering to rank you for your brand name and your brand name is unique (like "Iglefiknuckle") but if this is the case you probably already rank #1 for it.

 - Offering to use Google Ads (and your wallet) to get you to the top.

 ranking position for any particular keyword or phrase, globally and by country, can only be found in Google Search Console